killpopmusic/turret-control/README.md

-# Autonomous turret
+# RC Airsoft Sentry Turret

 ## Overview
-This is the repository containing control scripts for autonomous turret project.
+This is a repository containing control scripts for an autonomous turret project.

 ## Dependencies